-The Volunteer Simulated Patient (SP) Program is an initiative developed by UNSW Medicine which helps develop our junior students into leading doctors of the future.
+The Volunteer Simulated Patient (SP) Program is an initiative developed by UNSW Medicine & Health for the Medicine Program, helping to develop our junior medical students into the leading doctors of the future.

-Sessions take place Monday to Friday only, every two months or so and never last longer than 2 hours.
-You register each time for the sessions coming up so have total flexibility to opt in or out across the year.
+Sessions on campus take place Monday to Friday only, every two months or so and never last longer than 2 hours.
+You register each time the sessions are coming up, so you have total flexibility to opt in or out across the year.

 SPs can also take part in end of phase exams at various clinical schools located around Sydney, which is very much appreciated and rewarding.

-We are located in the Clinical Skills Centre of the Wallace Wurth Building of UNSW Medicine in Randwick, corner of Botany and High Streets.
+We are located in the Clinical Skills Centre of the Wallace Wurth Building of UNSW Medicine & Health in Randwick, corner of Botany and High Streets.

 The easiest and fastest way to get here is generally by public transport: bus or light rail.
-Due to development of the new health precinct, traffic congestion has increased around the upper campus.
+Due to the new health precinct, traffic congestion has increased around the upper campus.
 There is some public parking available on the rooftop carpark of the Botany Street carpark (lifts are available), Gate 11, which is a 5 minute walk from the Wallace Wurth Building.
-Parking permits will be issued upon request.
+Parking will be arranged upon request.